elibroftw/website/README.md

 # Website

-My own website with Flask for the backend and no framework for the frontend, hosted on Heroku.
+My own website with Flask for the backend and no framework for the frontend; Hosted on Heroku.

 # What it contains
 * My prominent software projects